-* If you’re in a part of the world where grits is not so easily available, you can use polenta instead.
+* If you’re in a part of the world where grits is not so easily available, fine polenta can work well instead.

 Prep time: 30 minutes